-11/30/22 Classer M 17-cv-01017-BEN-JLB Domeur metal 22 bans frited red 240 LB 20 e killed le 190474 Page 86 of
+11/30/22 Classer M 17-CV-01017-BEN-JLB Downlegge mit the Soft bans Filed and soft and the soft a

 The right to arms provision of the Tennessee Constitution, as adopted in 1870 and still in effect, states, "the citizens of this State have a right to keep and to bear arms for their common defense; but the Legislature shall have power, by law, to regulate the wearing of arms with a view to prevent crime."
 The 1868 Arkansas Constitution right to arms, also still in effect, states, "The citizens of this State shall have the right to keep and bear arms for their common defence."